1.

 Class by:

-This will not be a line-by-line study of these two books, but rather a summary of their content and lessons that we can learn from these two Old Testament books.
-As we have done in the past, I will assign you chapters to read in advance so we can review the meaning and context of the material in class.
-In this way we will be able to complete our study of both books in the twelve class sessions listed in our outline of the course.
+This will not be a line-by-line study, but rather a summary of the content and lessons that we can learn from these two Old Testament books.
+As we have done in the past, I will assign you chapters to read from Numbers and Deuteronomy in advance so we can review the meaning and context of this material from chapter to chapter in the study guide.
+In this way we will be able to complete our study of both books in the twelve sections contained in this edition of Numbers and Deuteronomy for Beginners.

 A. Background

 The Book of Numbers, the fourth book of the Hebrew Bible and the Christian Old Testament, chronicles the Israelites' wanderings in the wilderness on their journey from Mount Sinai to the Promised Land of Canaan.
 Its name originates from the two censuses of the Israelites recorded in the text, but its Hebrew title, "In the Wilderness," more accurately captures its content.
-The book details the laws, rituals, and experiences of the Israelites, including their trials, rebellions, and God's provision and guidance.
+The book details the laws, rituals, and experiences of the Israelites, including their trials and rebellions, as well as God's provision and guidance.

 B. Authorship